Literals in Java

-NOTE: By default every floating point literal is of double type and hence we cant assign directly to float variable.
-But we can specify floating point literal as float type by suffixed with f or F. We can specify explicitly floating point literal as double type by suffixed with d or D. Of course this convention is not required.
+Note: By default, every floating-point literal is of double type, and hence we cant assign directly to the float variable.
+But we can specify floating-point literal as float type by suffixed with f or F. We can specify explicitly floating-point literal as double type by suffixed with d or D. Of course this convention is not required.

-- Single quote : We can specify literal to char data type as single character within single quote.
+Single quote: We can specify literal to a char data type as a single character within the single quote.

 char ch = 'a';

-- Char literal as Integral literal : we can specify char literal as integral literal which represents Unicode value of the character and that integral literals can be specified either in Decimal, Octal and Hexadecimal forms.
+Char literal as Integral literal: we can specify char literal as integral literal, which represents the Unicode value of the character, and that integral literal can be specified either in Decimal, Octal, and Hexadecimal forms.
 But the allowed range is 0 to 65535.

 char ch = 062;